toradle/hedera_ai_agent/README.md

 ```

 ### 3 – Run the Example Tool Calling Agent
-With the tool-calling-agent, you can experiment with and call the [available tools](docs/TOOLS.md) in the Hedera Agent Kit for the operator account (the account you are using in the .env file)
+With the tool-calling-agent, you can experiment with and call the [available tools](docs/TOOLS.md) in the Hedera Agent Kit for the operator account (the account you are using in the .env file).
+This example tool-calling-agent uses GPT 4-o-mini that is a simple template you can use with other LLMs.

-First, go into the directory where the example is and run `npm install`
+1. First, go into the directory where the example is and run `npm install`

 ```bash
 cd typescript/examples/langchain
 npm install
 ```
-Then, run the example
+2. Then, run the example

 ```bash
 cd ../..
 npm run langchain:tool-calling-agent
 ```
-!TIP]

 > You may want to install `ts-node` globally to run the examples using: `npm install -g ts-node`

+3. interact with the agent.
+First, tell the agent who you are (your name) and try out some of the interactions by asking questions:
+  *  _What can you help me do with Hedera?_
+  * _What's my current HBAR balance?_
+  * _Create a new topic called 'Daily Updates_
+  * _Submit the message 'Hello World' to topic 0.0.12345_
+  * _Create a fungible token called 'MyToken' with symbol 'MTK'_
+  * _Check my balance and then create a topic for announcements_
+  * _Create a token with 1000 initial supply and then submit a message about it to topic 0.0.67890_

 ### 4 – Run the Structured Chat Agent